-An addictive personality will consistently engage in excessive risk-taking and sensation-seeking behaviors that typically lead them develop addictions to drugs, alcohol, food, gambling, pornography and/or sexual activities.
-Although the DSM-5 does not list the addictive personality as one of the 10 primary personality disorders, psychologists believe that the strong compulsion for these personality types to deliberately pursue extremely stimulating, sometimes dangerous situations are desperate attempts to counteract their inability to experience “good” feelings.
+An addictive personality will consistently engage in risk-taking and sensation-seeking behaviors that typically lead to the development of an addiction.
+Psychologists believe these compulsions are desperate attempts to counteract their inability to experience good feelings.

 - Emotional instability/feelings of depersonalization and derealization

 - Deficiencies in coping skills and dealing productively with stressful situations

 - Claiming to be sick all the time or having a chronic disorder with no evidence to back up the claims

 The DSM-5 does not list the addictive personality as one of the ten primary disorders.